ndsev/zserio-service-grpc-cpp/examples/calculator/README.md

 ## Prerequisites

 1. Prerequisites for [ZserioServiceGrpc](../../README.md#prerequisites),
-2. Zserio C++ runtime library,
-3. Zserio compiler (`zserio.jar`).

-> Zserio prerequisites are included in this repo in 3rdparty folder.
+> Note that Zserio prerequisites are automatically downloaded by CMake.

 ## Building

+Go to the calculator example directory.

 ```bash
 mkdir build